-NEW!!!
-SUMMER HOURS: Starting on June 18th, our Market will be open from 10 A.M to 7 P.M
+NEW MARKET HOURS Starting on October 15th, our Market will be open from 10 A.M to 7 P.M TUESDAY - SATURDAY.

-Our Restaurant hours will remain the same opening at 10:30 A.M and closing at 9:00 P.M
+Our Restaurant hours will remain open MONDAY - SATURDAY at 10:30 A.M and closing at 9:00 P.M

 In addition to our fresh seafood, we also offer a number of fresh and frozen specialty items, homemade seafood salads, fresh prepared foods, signature sauces, rubs, and more.
 Our friendly fishmongers are happy to help you find a specific item or place a special order for you.
 Many of our mongers are also professional chefs and highly qualified to suggest cooking methods and presentation techniques for your next seafood purchase.
 We also carry an assortment of local and imported beer and wine that make the perfect complement to our fresh seafood.

 Whether you’re planning a romantic dinner for two, a neighborhood crawfish boil, or a classy party, the quality of our product will surpass your expectations.
 Please don’t settle for supermarket fish.
 Come on in and taste the freshness for yourself!

 Find out what's happening around Quality Seafood, special events coming up, promo's, and our Weekly Specials by signing up for our weekly newsletter!
 It comes out every Thursday morning.

 What to look for when buying fresh fish and seafood

 John Martinez is a Quality Seafood fishmonger who prides himself on only selling the best quality fish.

 He’s been a full-time fishmonger for twenty-eight years, having been with the company for 32 years.